-(2) Existing law authorizes the court to sentence a person who has been convicted of an infraction, upon showing that payment of the total fine would pose a hardship on the person or his or her family, to perform community service in lieu of the total fine that would otherwise be imposed.
+(2) Existing law authorizes the court to sentence a person who has been convicted of an infraction, upon showing that payment of the total fine, as defined, would pose a hardship on the person or his or her family, to perform community service in lieu of the total fine that would otherwise be imposed.
+Existing law requires the hourly rate applicable to community service work by criminal defendants to be determined by dividing the total fine by the number of hours to be performed in lieu of the total fine.